Jake Owen: 2006–2010: Startin' with Me and Easy Does It

-In early 2006, Jake Owen released his debut single, titled "Yee Haw."
-He describes the song (an up-tempo party anthem in which the narrator expresses his enjoyment with a cry of "yeehaw") as being written "to make people have a good time."
+In early 2006, Owen released his debut single, titled "Yee Haw".
+He describes the song (an up-tempo party anthem in which the narrator expresses his enjoyment with a cry of "yeehaw") as being written "to make people have a good time".
 It peaked at No.16 on the Billboard Hot Country Songs chart and served as the lead-off single on his debut album, Startin' with Me.

 Released on July 25, 2006, the album featured 11 tracks, all co-written by him and his producer.
-Among them were his own recording of "Ghosts" and a duet with Randy Owen (no relation) of Alabama entitled "You Can Thank Dixie."
-After the album's release, Jake Owen was signed as an opening act for acts such as Brad Paisley and Carrie Underwood.
+Among them were his own recording of "Ghosts" and a duet with Randy Owen (no relation) of Alabama entitled "You Can Thank Dixie".
+After the album's release, Owen was signed as an opening act for acts such as Brad Paisley and Carrie Underwood.

 The album's title track, a ballad in which the narrator expresses his desire to change everything in his life, was released as his second single.
 Spending more than thirty-five weeks on the Billboard country chart, "Startin' with Me" became his first top 10 hit, reaching a peak of No.6.
 Also in 2007, he went on tour with Alan Jackson and Brooks & Dunn.
 "Something About a Woman" was released in late 2007 as the third single.
 In September 2007, he and country quartet Little Big Town joined country duo Sugarland's tour.
 During this tour, the three acts began performing "Life in a Northern Town" (a cover of British pop group The Dream Academy's hit single from 1985).
 A music video of their live performance was aired on CMT.
 In April 2008, a recording of this performance entered the Billboard country chart based on unsolicited airplay.

-Jake Owen released his second studio album, Easy Does It, on February 24, 2009.
+Owen released his second studio album, Easy Does It, on February 24, 2009.
 The album debuted at No.2 on the Billboard Top Country Albums and No.13 on the Billboard 200.
 The lead-off single to the album, "Don't Think I Can't Love You" became his first top 5 country hit, reaching No.2 on the Hot Country Songs chart in April 2009.
-"Eight Second Ride," a song which was originally on Startin' with Me and newly recorded for Easy Does It, was the album's second single; it peaked at No.11 in January 2010.
+"Eight Second Ride", a song which was originally on Startin' with Me and newly recorded for Easy Does It, was the album's second single; it peaked at No.11 in January 2010.
 "Tell Me" was the album's third single, reaching number 35.